jerome-t/netmiko-scp-multi-thread-upload/README.md

 # NX-OS-SCP-Bulk-Transfer

-A Simple Python script to upload and verify (checksum) files to multiple Cisco NX-OS devices in parallel, with the support of Netmiko.
+A Simple Python script to upload and verify (checksum) files to multiple network devices in parallel, supported by Netmiko

 ## Use Case Description

 If you have a large number of NX-OS devices and need to upload a file, for example a new version of NX-OS, to all these devices without the help of an external tool like Cisco DCNM or similar, it can be very time-consuming.
 This script takes care of everything.

+This script uses the strength and functionality of Netmiko to copy, in parallel, a single file to multiple network devices.

+Supported devices are:

+	Cisco Cisco IOS/IOS-XE/IOS-XR/NX-OS, Arista EOS, Juniper JunOS

 ## Installation